 - have a documented history of receiving need-based financial aid during your undergraduate years.

-- Please note, students in the social sciences who plan to pursue graduate study in neuroscience should not apply.
+- Please note, students in the social sciences who plan to pursue graduate study in neuroscience should not apply for a Beinecke Scholarship; nor should students applying for professional degrees that emphasize skills and practical analysis such as business, law, public health, public policy, and social work.

 Columbia University may nominate one undergraduate for consideration each year.
 Students in Columbia College, the School of Engineering and Applied Science, and the School of General Studies who will be current juniors at the time of application are eligible.
 The internal campus competition places students into consideration for nomination.
 Students may not apply directly to this program.